Igalia/vkrunner/README.md

 within a buffer it will be created with the minimum size needed to contain all of the values set on it via test commands.
 It will then be bound to the descriptor set at the given binding point.
-The rest of the arguments are the same as for the `uniform` command.
+The rest of the arguments are the same as for the `uniform` command except that multiple values can be specified to set an array of values.
 Note that the buffer is just updated by writing into a memory mapped view of it which means that if you do an update, draw call, update and then another draw call both draws will use the values from the second update.
 This is because the draws are not flushed until the next probe